After financial aid, a PBA education can cost even less than a public university—find clear info about cost of attendance.Tuition & Fees

 We are eager to help you with the financial aid process; the first step is to apply for admission to PBA.Apply for Admission

-We believe in our students, which is why we offer tens of millions of dollars each year in financial aid—much of which never has to be repaid—to help offset the cost of attending and remove financial barriers to PBA’s respected private university experience.
+We believe in the transformative experience you will have at PBA, which is why we offer tens of millions of dollars each year in financial aid to help offset the cost of attending and remove financial barriers to a premier private university.

-It’s important for you and your family to understand that, while the price of tuition and fees looks high at first glance, the abundance of financial aid we offer will make the actual cost of attendance much, much less.
+It’s important for you and your family to understand that, while the "sticker" price of tuition and fees looks high at first glance, the abundance of financial aid we offer will make the actual cost of attendance much, much less.
 In fact, once your entire financial aid package is taken into consideration, there’s a good chance your actual cost of attendance will be the same, or even less, than that of a public institution.
+See for yourself by using our Net Price Calculator.

 There is a wide range of different types of financial aid for which you may qualify to help offset the cost of attending.